YouBase/white-paper/applications.md

 **Connecting consumer-generated data, clinical data and claims data.** Consumers can have a single container to directly connect their validated clinical and claims data, or donate this validated information to an external party.

 **Research**.
-Consumers can anonymously donate their *validated* data with a minimal metadata or personal information.
+Consumers can anonymously donate their *validated* data with minimal metadata or personal information.

 **Identification at point of care**.
 YouBase will be able to provide validated identity at the point of care, while maintaining privacy.